 The Home Trust International (HTI): What compelled you to enter design and decorative plumbing?

 Warren Pearl (WP): In the 1990’s I was renovating apartments in NYC.
-The designer on one of my projects Jed Johnson who brought Lefroy Brooks in from the UK for a residence we were building.
+The designer on one of my projects was Jed Johnson who brought Lefroy Brooks in from the UK for a residence we were building.
 I loved the authenticity of the fixtures and called the designer of LB Christo Lefroy Brooks.
-The rest is history
+The rest is history.

 HTI: Who has been the strongest influence on your career and why?